HiPERCAM/hipercam/docs/reduction.rst

 tweaking then there are a few simple aritematical commands such as |add| and
 |cmul| that might help, but it is not the intention to provide a full suite of
 tools that can deal with all cases.
-Instead, the recommended route is to code Python scripts to manipulate your data, and the :doc:`api` is designed to make it relatively easy to access |hiper| data.
+Instead, the recommended route is to code Python scripts to manipulate your data, and the :doc:`api/api` is designed to make it relatively easy to access |hiper| data.
 If you devise routines of generic interest, you are encouraged to submit them for possible inclusion within the main pipeline commands.
 The existing pipeline commands are a good place to